SpongeBob SquarePants season 13

-The thirteenth season of the American animated television series SpongeBob SquarePants, created by former marine biologist and animator Stephen Hillenburg, began airing on Nickelodeon in the United States on October 22, 2020.
+The thirteenth season of the American animated television series SpongeBob SquarePants, created by former marine biologist and animator Stephen Hillenburg, began airing on Nickelodeon in the United States on October 22, 2020, and ended on November 1, 2023.
+It consists of 26 episodes comprising 52 segments, alongside two standalone clip show specials, making it the longest season to date episode-wise.
 The series chronicles the exploits and adventures of the title character and his various friends in the fictional underwater city of Bikini Bottom.
 This is the first season without Hillenburg's involvement, following his death on November 26, 2018, though he is still credited as an executive producer.
-Marc Ceccarelli, Vincent Waller, and Jennie Monica took over the executive producer roles after his death.
+During this season, showrunners and co-executive producers Marc Ceccarelli and Vincent Waller were promoted to executive producer roles.

+The SpongeBob SquarePants: The Complete Thirteenth Season DVD was released in region 1 on December 5, 2023.

 Production

 On July 17, 2019, it was announced that the series had been renewed for a thirteenth season consisting of 13 episodes.
 The season began airing on October 22, 2020.
 On August 11, 2021, it was announced that Nickelodeon had ordered 13 additional episodes for the thirteenth season.

 Episodes

 The episodes are ordered below according to Nickelodeon's packaging order, and not their original production or broadcast order.